jt5301/MovieRating/README.md

 # Year One Movie Rating

-Hello!
+Hey!
 This is my submission for YearOne's application process.
 The app is made with React, Material-UI, Node, Express and MongoDB.
-I'd like to incorporate GraphQL into the server eventually, just to see if I can simplify the calls I get from the server somehow (and also to learn how to use GraphQL).
+I'd like to incorporate GraphQL into the server eventually, just to see if I can simplify the calls I get from the server (and also to learn how to use GraphQL).

 ## Edit: